 .webp)

-The Mississippi Board of Pharmacy recently announced a new Medical Device Establishment license in the state.
+The Mississippi Board of Pharmacy (MS BOP) has introduced a new Medical Device Establishment license.
+Creating additional regulatory requirements for businesses involved in the manufacturing or distribution of certain medical devices in the state.

 The new definition: (g) "Device" means an instrument, apparatus, implement, machine, contrivance, implant, in vitro reagent or other similar or related article, including any component part or accessory which is required under federal or state law to be prescribed by a practitioner.

-LighthouseAI has confirmed this new requirement and the following details with a member of the Mississippi Board of Pharmacy.
+This interpretation has been confirmed with the Mississippi Board of Pharmacy.

 If you didn't already know about this new Mississippi requirement, you're not alone.